codeconsole/capacitor-resources-demo/README.md

 Notice that the intial Splash Screen is blank.
 However, if you execute `SplashScreen.show()` (click on the Show Splash Screen button), the expected Splash Screen appears.

-Why is the initial Splasg Screen blank?
+Why is the initial Splash Screen blank?

 ![Android Pixel_3a_API_32_arm64-v8a Emulator](blank_emulator.png)